Iya Omitosin is a powerhouse of wisdom — a true light in our community.

 I have spiritual mentors, financial mentors, and business mentors.

 This photograph was taken during my travels in Nigeria last month.
 This man is a mentor to many.
 He’s a babalawo, or traditional priest in the Ifa spiritual tradition of the Yoruba people.
+Like many of the elders I met, he’s been practicing his craft since childhood, and he’s still fully committed.

 One of his gifts is teaching the art of divination.
 During one of his sessions, he was trying to help a student understand how everything in the universe and in divination ebbs and flows.
 It always has and always will.